NimaBavar/NImaBavar/docs/README.md

-**GREETINGS,**
+**Dear Sir/Madam,**

-**My name is Nima, also known as KhodeNima.
-I am a motivated 13-year-old individual with a strong passion for software engineering and cybersecurity.
-My ultimate goal is to excel in this field and pursue  higher education at esteemed universities abroad, as my home country doesn't provide adequate opportunities for computer science and engineering.**
+**Greetings to you, my name is Nima (also known as KhodeNima) and I am a determined 13-year-old individual with a strong passion for software engineering and cybersecurity.
+I aim to pursue higher education at respected universities abroad, as my native nation lacks adequate resources concerning these professions.
+I devote my days to coding, eating, and resting.
+I believe in transforming my ambitions into actuality, while maintaining steadfast dedication.
+Thank you for taking the time to become acquainted with my biography, it is greatly appreciated.**

-**My daily routine revolves around three main activities: coding, eating, and resting.
-These activities form the core of my focus and determination.
-I firmly believe in turning my dreams  into reality and maintaining unwavering dedication.**

-**Thank you for taking the time to acquaint yourself with my biography.
-I appreciate your interest.**

-**BEST REGARDS
-Nima ( KhodeNima )**